 There’re endless variations of miso soup, including one of my all-time favorite clam miso soup.

-- Dashi (or broth) – Traditionally, miso soup is made of dashi, but you can use simple chicken stock, or vegetable stock, or use little neck clams to make a flavorful stock (instructions are included in the recipe card below).
+- Dashi (or broth) – Traditionally, miso soup is made of dashi/fish stock, but you can use simple chicken stock, or vegetable stock.

 - Miso paste – It’s an essential ingredient.
 More on it below.

 - Optional add-ins – You can add anything to your miso soup.
-Common add-ins are cubed silken tofu, green onions, etc.
+Common add-ins are cubed silken tofu and wakame (seaweed), green onions, sesame oil, etc.

 So, what is dashi?